SAP/sap-btp-service-operator/README.md

 You can deploy service instances belonging to different subaccounts within the same namespace.
 To achieve this, follow these steps:

-1. Store access credentials: Securely store the access credentials for each subaccount in separate secrets within the centrally-managed namespace.
+1. Store access credentials: Securely store the access credentials for each subaccount in separate secrets within the centrally managed namespace.
 2. Specify subaccount per service: In the `ServiceInstance` resource, use the `btpAccessCredentialsSecret` property to reference the specific secret containing the relevant subaccount's credentials.
 This explicitly tells the operator which subaccount to use for provisioning the service instance.